liamtoaldo/mangodl/README.md

 chmod +x install.sh
 ./install.sh
 ```
+####Arch Linux and derivatives
+An AUR package should be available as soon as possible.

+If it's available, then just `yay -S mangodl`
 #### Windows
 If you just want to use it without installing it, just run mangodl.exe everytime and skip this steps below
 ```sh